-“If she doesn’t make it, don’t wake me up,” Brandi told Dr. Vlastos.
+“If she doesn’t make it, don’t wake me up,” Brandi told her doctor.
 It had only been a short five weeks since she found out that her daughter Jaelyn would be born with a severe congenital heart defect known as Ebstein’s Anomaly.
-Now, Dr. Mike Vlastos, the director of the Fetal Care Institute was taking her into the operating room for a specialized emergency EXIT (Ex Utero Intrapartum Treatment Procedure) delivery.
+Now, the SSM Health St. Louis Fetal Care Institute team was taking her into the operating room for a specialized emergency EXIT (Ex Utero Intrapartum Treatment Procedure) delivery.

 Brandi was initially referred to the Fetal Heart Program at the St. Louis Fetal Care Institute because her niece had passed away after being born with a congenital heart defect.
 “Our doctor sent us just to get checked out as a precaution,” recalls Brandi.

-During that first visit Renuka Peterson, MD, the director of the Fetal Heart Program, and the SSM Cardinal Glennon Children’s Medical Center Echocardiography Lab found a slight leakage in Jaelyn’s tricuspid valve that would require follow-up monitoring.
+During that first visit Renuka Peterson, MD, the director of the Fetal Heart Program, and the SSM Health Cardinal Glennon Children’s Hospital Echocardiography Lab found a slight leakage in Jaelyn’s tricuspid valve that would require follow-up monitoring.

 During a follow-up ECHO (echocardiogram) when she was 30-weeks pregnant, Brandi found out that Jaelyn had Ebstein’s Anomaly.
 “My first reaction was shock, then I cried, then I did as much research as I could,” says Brandi.